0phl/0phl/README.md

 ## 🚀 About Me

-I'm a passionate full-stack developer currently pursuing my studies in Computer Science.
+I'm a passionate full-stack developer currently pursuing my studies in Information Technology.
 I love turning complex problems into simple, beautiful, and intuitive solutions.
-When I'm not coding, you'll find me exploring new technologies, contributing to open-source projects, or learning about the latest trends in web development.
+When I'm not coding, you'll find me exploring new technologies, or learning about the latest trends in web development.

-- 🔭 Currently working on **full-stack web applications**
+-  Currently working on **full-stack web applications**
-- 🌱 Learning **advanced React patterns** and **cloud technologies**
+-  Learning **advanced React patterns** and **cloud technologies**
-- 👯 Looking to collaborate on **innovative projects**
+-  Looking to collaborate on **innovative projects**
-- 💬 Ask me about **React, Next.js, TypeScript, or anything web development**
+-  Ask me about **React, Next.js, TypeScript, or anything web development**
-- 📍 Based in **Philippines**
+-  Based in **Philippines**
-- ⚡ Fun fact: I believe great code is like poetry - it should be beautiful and meaningful
+-  Fun fact: I believe great code is like poetry - it should be beautiful and meaningful

 ---

-## 🛠️ Technologies & Tools
+##  Technologies & Tools

 ### Frontend Development
 <div align="left">